 You control your character by using the directional keys (or pad if you’re using a gamepad) and only 1 button, which must be combined with one of the directions to attack.
-However, you can’t control your panther as he simply strolls along until he decides to attack someone, although he can instant-kill any enemy, except for the bosses.
+However, you can’t control your panther as he simply strolls along until he decides to attack someone on its own, although he can instant-kill any enemy, except for the bosses.

 With just 5 levels, this game is extremely small and almost all enemies are very easy to defeat or avoid, even in the later levels.
-The bosses are the only enemies that can give you a proper challenge, although if you save your bullets or obtained more, then you can simply shoot them and be done with it.
+The bosses are the only true challenge in the game, although if you saved your bullets or obtained more, then you can simply shoot them off and be done with it.

 Anyway, how’s the game technically?
 Not great, actually.
 More like awful, to tell the truth.
 The graphics are average at best (although the sprites are big), the sound effects are almost non-existent, the only music available is the title theme and it’s equally average.
 The controls are garbage, whether you’re playing with the keyboard or a gamepad and the animation is also garbage.